The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-One family of approaches we consider assigns a scalar \emph{salience} to each feature of an input.
-While salience scores may represent a variety of feature properties (such as an ``effect on the output'' or ``probability of importance''), the key property of these scores is that they allow one to rank-order features.
-We obtain binarized explanations through selecting either the top-$k$ features or up to the top-$k$ features when some scores are negative and the model output is being maximized (or vice versa).
-Appendix \ref{app:method_details} contains additional implementation details for each method below.
-Compute budgets are described later in Sec.~\ref{sec:explanation_setup}.
+\textbf{Salience Methods.} One family of approaches we consider assigns a scalar \emph{salience} to each feature of an input.
+The key property of these scores is that they allow one to rank-order features.
+We obtain binarized explanations through selecting the top-$k$ features, or up to the top-$k$ features when some scores are negative (suggesting they should not be kept).
+We list the methods below:\footnote{In early experiments, we found that a parametric model (similar to \cite{bastings-2019-interpretable, bang_explaining_2019, paranjape-etal-2020-information}) performed far worse than other salience methods, and hence we leave out parametric models from further consideration.}

-\textbf{1.
+\emph{1.
 LIME.} LIME estimates FI by learning a linear model of a model's predicted probabilities with samples drawn from a local region around an input \cite{ribeiro_why_2016}.
 Though it is common to use the Slice Out \texttt{Replace} function with LIME, we use the Attention Mask \texttt{Replace} function (following Sec.~\ref{sec:replace_experiments}), meaning we sample local attention masks rather than local input sequences.
-For a data point $x$, we train a model $m_\phi$ minimizing an MSE weighted by the kernel $\pi$ and regularized by $\Omega$,

-where $f_\theta(x)_{\hat{y}}$ is the task model's predicted probability, local samples $\tilde{x}_i$ have attention masks that are imputed with a random number of 0s, and $\Omega$ is the default \texttt{auto} regularization in the LIME package.

-\textbf{2.
-Vanilla Gradients.} We evaluate the use of model gradients w.r.t. the model input as salience scores, since this method has been relatively successful under other kinds of evaluations \cite{adebayo_sanity_2018}.
-Here, we compute the gradient of the model's predicted probability w.r.t. the input token embeddings (of shape $L \times D$ for a document with $L$ tokens and $D$-dimensional embeddings), and we obtain a single value per token by summing along the embedding dimension.
-This is the only method which does not have a compute budget, as it requires only a single forward and backward pass.
+\emph{2.
+Vanilla Gradients.} We obtain model gradients w.r.t. the model input as salience scores, one early method for explanation \cite{li2015visualizing}.
+We compute the gradient of the predicted probability w.r.t. input token embeddings, and we obtain a single value per token by summing along the embedding dimension.

-\textbf{3.
-Integrated Gradients.} We evaluate the Integrated Gradients (IG) method of \citet{sundararajan_axiomatic_2017}.
-This method numerically integrates the gradients of a model output w.r.t. its input along a path between the observed input and a user-selected baseline.
-The salience for an input $x$ with baseline $\tilde{x}$ is given as